The Bankrate promise

 How to downgrade your credit card

+- Know how long you have had the account open.
 Some issuers don’t approve downgrade requests on accounts that have been open less than a year.
-That being said, we’re living in a uniquely challenging time, and if you’re unable to pay a high annual fee associated with your credit card, now is the time to reach out to your issuer to see if they can work with you.
+That said, you can always present your case.
+If you’re unable to pay a high annual fee associated with your credit card, now is the time to reach out to your issuer to see if they can work with you.

-When you’ve taken care of your rewards and decided you’re ready to downgrade, the next step is to reach out to your issuer to formally make the request.
+- Call your credit card company.
+The next step is to reach out to your issuer to formally make the request.
 The process of getting your downgrade approved depends on the issuer, and some may require you call them while others will let you make the request online.

-When it comes to credit cards, life changes may make a once useful financial tool a burden if high annual fees are tacked on.
+Lifestyle changes may make a once useful financial tool a burden, especially if a high annual fee is in the mix.
 If this applies to you, take comfort in knowing there are options available that don’t have to hurt your credit score.
 Now is the time to reach out to your credit card issuer to explain your financial situation and ask for assistance, including options to downgrade your card.

 The information about the Capital One Savor Cash Rewards Credit Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.